 MailChimp stores all bounced messages so you can read these SMTP replies, and determine exactly why each message bounced.

-- To view your bounces go to the Reports page in MailChimp
+- To view your bounces go to the Reports page in MailChimp and click on the name of the campaign that you're interested in.

 - The next page will be "who bounced" on your subscriber activity page.
 We'll show you how many soft bounces, hard bounces and a list of subscribers whose email addresses bounced on this send.